vdcloudcraft/fail2ban-geo-exporter/README.md

 More labels can be provided by enabling geoIP annotation.
 At this point, the maxmind provider adds `city`, `latitude`, and `longitude` in addition the default labels.

-A small guide to creating your own geoIP provider can be found in the last section of this README.
+A small guide to creating your own geoIP provider can be found in the [Extensibility](#Extensibility) section of this README.

 ## Installation